LeviBorodenko/gtraceroute/README.md

 You may be wondering, how do we know which tourist is which when they send back their postcards (ICMP packets)?
 Good question!

 If the postcard (ICMP packet) contains the UDP payload then we simply look up which UDP packet it belonged to.
-In some cases, the ICMP packets sent back to us might only contain the the UDP header without the payload.
+In some cases, the ICMP packets sent back to us might only contain the UDP header without the payload.
 In such situations, we use a clever trick: we encode the TTL in the destination port contained in the UDP header!

 This is like writing the duration of the visa on the tourist's hat in the picture.
 When we receive the postcard, we just need to look at the hat to know which tourist it is!

 ---